 Over 100 years ago Maria Montessori recognized the preschool years as the foundation for a lifetime of learning for the child, indeed for the very person the child will become as an adult.
 The vital importance of the work of the child during these years led her to develop a philosophy and method that are now used in preschools all over the world.

 Montessori observed that the child learns best through the work of the hand, through the senses, and through movement.
 The Montessori preschool environment is carefully prepared with sensorial, manipulative materials used to teach the curriculum.
-The teacher guides the child with lessons in how to use the materials and the child is then encouraged to choose purposeful work, giving her the opportunity to follow her inner guide, making the learning experience individual to each unique brain.
+The teacher guides the child with lessons in how to use the materials and the child is then encouraged to choose purposeful work, giving them the opportunity to follow their inner guide, making the learning experience individual to each unique brain.

 Practical life activities such as washing a table, sweeping the floor, cutting a carrot, pouring water, and sewing teach the young child to be independent and responsible.
 In addition, they develop control of movement, concentration, eye-hand coordination, and self-confidence, skills and qualities necessary for learning in every area of the curriculum.